 2. Write a Thank You Note

 Handwritten notes have a huge impact, take the time to write a note when someone does something special.
 Make sure you are specific in your note about what they did well.
 We have seen people keep these notes for years.

-Your team wants to feel that they are part of the solution, appreciating them included getting ideas, opinions, and feedback from your care team on how to make your business better.
-Build this into your agency culture so your team feels they can contribute.
+Your team wants to feel that they are part of the solution; appreciating them includes getting ideas, opinions, and feedback from your care team on how to make your business better.
+Build this into your agency culture, so your team feels they can contribute.
 Give your team choices and ask them what they think.

 It’s well known through research that people don’t leave for money, they leave because they don’t have strong friendships and attachments to others.
 Create opportunities for your team to build those friendships.
 Bring them together for meetings, host social events and create opportunities for friendships to form.